 There are plenty of reasons for cooking up your own dog treats, but the main one is knowing what ingredients are going in them.
 Often cheap ones you buy from the store contain sugar, preservatives, fillers and more.
 With most of our DIY treat ideas, you probably already have the ingredients in your panty.
 Here are a few ideas for treats you can make at home that even the most domestically challenged can cook up.

 Frozen dog treats are the easiest to make and are great for the summer months.
-Yogurt and peanut butter are both excellent for dogs, and they love it.
-Try mixing some yogurt and melted peanut butter then place the mixture into either ice cube trays or paper cupcake holders and freeze them.
+Yogurt and peanut butter are both good for dogs and they love it.
+Try mixing some yogurt and melted peanut butter then place the mixture into either ice cube trays or paper cup cake holders and freeze them.
 Once frozen you can give your dog a couple every time he comes in from a walk or exercise on a hot day.